ARTARNA/Stitch-NET/README.md

 ## Error handling

 Non-2xx responses throw `StitchHttpException` by default.
-It has the status code, headers, and the raw body string so you don't need an extra `ReadAsStringAsync` call to log what went wrong.
+It has the status code, the headers, and the raw body string already read, so you're not doing another `ReadAsStringAsync` in your catch block just to log what actually happened.

 ```csharp
 catch (StitchHttpException ex)